Lyme Disease Rash vs Cellulitis: When Lyme Mimics Skin Infection

 The patient’s IgG Western blot test was negative.

-Although Lyme disease can present with erythema migrans (EM) rashes, early rashes may be confused with cellulitis.
+Although Lyme disease can present with erythema migrans (EM), early rashes may resemble cellulitis and be misidentified.

 Lyme disease rashes have also been misidentified in other studies.
 In a case series involving 88 patients with erythema migrans, 13 had rashes that were initially misdiagnosed or treated incorrectly.